Toaplan Vol 1_header

 October 1988

 Truxton launches in Japanese arcades under its original title, Tatsujin, which means "master".
-It became a popular cabinet and received wide praise by the media.
-It was known as a Taito game but they were actually the publishers, as Toaplan generally didn't put their company name or logo on initial releases.
+It became a popular cabinet and received wide praise from the media.
+It was considered a Taito game, but in reality, Taito was the publisher.
+Toaplan generally didn't put its company name or logo on its earlier releases.

 April 1989

-Hellfire launched in Japanese arcades, which became one of their first releases with their company name featured prominently.
+Hellfire launched in Japanese arcades, which became one of their first releases with their company name featured prominently on advertising.
 It was developed alongside Tatsujin, but encountered development issues as the game underwent numerous changes throughout its cycle.
-As one of their first horizontal shooters, the game provided a different challenge with its different firing modes.
+As one of their first horizontal shooters, the game provided a different challenge with its its four firing modes.

 October 1989

-Zero Wing arcade cabinets are launched in Japan and the United States.
-The game was initially not meant to be for release and instead used as a proving ground for newer developers at Toaplan.
-As development continued, it was got the attention of Toaplan's senior developers who ended up releasing it.
+Zero Wing arcade cabinets were released in Japan and the United States.
+The game was initially not intended to be released.
+It began as a proving ground project for newer developers at Toaplan.
+As development continued, it caught the attention of Toaplan's senior developers, who ended up joining their younger counterparts until they released it.

 November 1989